Mohasindawal/Netflix-Clone/README.md

 I would like to express my gratitude to Bharat Interns for providing me with the opportunity to work on this project and learn valuable skills in web development.
 I also want to thank the online community for their tutorials and resources, which greatly assisted me in completing this project.

-Please feel free to use, modify, or contribute to this project as needed.
-Your feedback and contributions are highly appreciated!